ciaralynch72/move/README.md

 ### Database modal

 The database model is simple and follows along the basis of the I think therefore I blog database structure.
-There is user, blogpost, comments and category sections that are used to create the information on the site.
+There is user, blogpost, comments, contact and category sections that are used to create the information on the site.
 The category model was created so that readers could go to posts that they have interest in or two see what is simlar to what they have already read.
+The contact model was created to all the user to send a message to the site admin.

 ![Database Structure](assets/readme_images/database_structure.JPG)